-- (1) The actual value to be realized by a named executive officer depends upon the appreciation in value of the Company's stock and the length of time the award is held.
-No value will be realized with respect to any stock option award if the Company's stock price does not increase following the grant date.
-For a description of the assumptions used in computing grant date fair value for stock option awards pursuant to FASB ASC Topic 718, see Note 10 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+- (1) Awards designated "AIP" represent the threshold, target and maximum amounts of performance-based awards that our NEOs might have earned during 2023 under our Annual Incentive Plan, dependent upon our 2023 performance.
+Maximum payouts assume that the Annual Incentive Plan was funded at maximum levels based on applicable Company and/or business unit performance and individual performance was also achieved at maximum levels.
+Awards actually earned are shown above in the "Non-Equity Incentive Plan Compensation" column of the 2023 Summary Compensation Table.
+Payouts depend on the achievement of pre-determined, strategic and/or financial corporate performance objectives (75% of the award), as well as individual performance (25% of the award).
+Based on results, base payouts can range from 0% to 200% of target award amounts.
+In addition, a modifier (-25% to +50%) is applied to the total bonus payout based on the Company's CMS Star Ratings.
+During 2023, the base salaries and target and maximum bonus opportunities were increased for certain CEOs.
+Target bonus opportunities for the full 2023 year reflect the weighted average of the target bonus opportunity percentages applicable to each NEO for each applicable period throughout the year.
+Executive officers had the option to elect to settle all or a portion of their actual AIP payouts in shares of common stock.
+See "Compensation Discussion and Analysis-2023 Executive Compensation Program in Detail-Annual Incentives" above for further discussion of our Annual Incentive Plan. - (2) The actual value to be realized by a named executive officer depends upon the appreciation in value of the Company's stock and the length of time the award is held.
+The grant date fair value of each PSU award was computed in accordance with FASB ASC Topic 718 based on assumptions discussed in Note 10 "Stock-Based Compensation" to the Company's consolidated financial statements in the Form 10-K for the year ended December 31, 2023, as filed with the SEC, assuming target-level achievement.
+Threshold, target, and maximum awards are equal to 50%, 100%, and 150%, respectively, of the number of PSUs granted.
+The PSUs are earned based on achievement of certain performance goals over fiscal year 2024 and vest, to the extent achievement metrics are met, in two equal installments on or about March 2025 and December 31, 2025.
 The grant date fair value of each RSU award was computed in accordance with FASB ASC Topic 718 based on the closing stock price on the grant date.
-Equity-based compensation awards to employees are generally subject to four-year vesting provisions.
-RSUs granted on September 12, 2022 vest in two equal installments on or around the third and fourth anniversaries of the grant date. - (2) Awards designated "AIP" represent the threshold, target and maximum amounts of performance-based awards that our NEOs might have earned during 2022 under our Annual Incentive Plan, dependent upon our 2022 performance.
-Maximum payouts assume that the Annual Incentive Plan was funded at maximum levels based on applicable Company and/or business unit performance and individual performance was also achieved at maximum levels.
-Awards actually earned are shown above in the "Non-Equity Incentive Plan Compensation" column of the 2022 Summary Compensation Table.
-Payouts depend on the achievement of predetermined, strategic and/or financial corporate performance objectives (75% of the award), as well as individual performance (25% of the award).
-Based on results, base payouts can range from 0% to 250% of target award amounts.
-In addition, a modifier (-20% to +50%) is applied to the total bonus payout based on the Company's CMS Star Ratings.
-During 2022, the base salaries and target and maximum bonus opportunities were increased for certain CEOs.
-Target bonus opportunities for the full 2022 year reflect the weighted average of the target bonus opportunity percentages applicable to each NEO for each applicable period throughout the year.
-See "Compensation Discussion and Analysis-2022 Executive Compensation Program in Detail-Annual Incentives" above for further discussion of our Annual Incentive Plan.
+RSU awards to employees are generally subject to four-year vesting provisions.